-The book that changed the way the world looks at men.
+The book that changed the way the world looks at men

 Why is bodybuilding a form of transsexualism?
 What do football and anal sex have in common?
 Why is Top Gun such a flamingly ‘gay’ movie?
 Why is male vanity such a hot commodity?
 And why oh why do Marky Mark’s pants keep falling down?

-In his influential first book Male Impersonators, first published in 1994, Mark Simpson argues for the vital centrality of homoeroticism and narcissism in any understanding of the fraught phenomenon of modern masculinity.
-A highly penetrating, ticklish but always serious examination of what happens to men when they become ‘objectified’.
+In his highly influential debut book Male Impersonators, first published in 1994, Mark Simpson argues for the vital centrality of homoeroticism and narcissism in any understanding of the fraught phenomenon of modern masculinity.

 From porn to shaving adverts, rock and roll to war movies, drag to lads’ nights out, Male Impersonators offers wit and reader-friendly theory in equal measure in a review of the greatest show on Earth – the performance of masculinity.